Ice Cave & Glacier Lagoon EXPRESS TOUR from Reykjavik

-Included: Transport in an arctic truck, off-road transport to the ice cave in a 4×4 vehicle, guide, Ice caving.
+Included: Transport, off-road transport to the ice cave in a 4×4 vehicle, guide, Ice caving.
 All glacier safety equipment: helmet, crampons, ice spikes.

 Not included: Any meals, bring food and snacks for the day, we do stop at a local Bakery on our way and we stop for dinner after darkness.

-Hiking-level: Easy to moderate often on icy or uneven ground.
+Hiking-level: Easy to moderate, often on the icy or uneven ground.